sergeluca/Power-Platform-BPM-Toolkit/README.md

 # The Power Platform BPM Toolkit 2022 (SharePoint version)

 Welcome to the 2022 release of the Power Platform BPM Toolkit for SharePoint.
-The creator of this tool is serge luca aka 'Doctor Flow'.
+The creator of this tool is Serge Luca aka 'Doctor Flow'.
 @sergeluca.